What happens to mortgage rates in a government shutdown

 Lack of government data affects market conditions

-For example, the Bureau of Labor Statistics job report scheduled for release in early October will not be published if the government shuts down.
+For example, the Bureau of Labor Statistics job report scheduled for release in early October was not published.

-This gap in information could have ripple effects since the Federal Reserve bases its decisions on whether to lower or raise interest rates, in part, on employment data.
+This gap in information could have ripple effects since the Federal Reserve, which meets again in late October, typically bases its decisions about rate adjustments, in part, on employment data.

 Other data gaps increase volatility